bcgov/design-system/components/text_input/README.md

 ## Accessibility
 In addition to [fundamental accessibility]() requirements, this component meets or exceeds the [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards by incorporating the following criteria.

+### Screenreaders
+* Input field labels are used instead of placeholder text.
+Placeholder text dissapears after in focus which can cause issues remembering what is requested from the user
+(more coming soon)

+### Text Size
+* Label and input field text are at least 18px

 ### Colour Contrast
+* Contrast ratios are at least 7:1 for text and input fields
 * Thick borders help better define the text input area

+### Keyboard Navigation
+* Text input supported by tab navigation for use without a mouse

 ### Learn More About Accessibility in the Design System
 * Accessibility Contacts in Government